List of modern sovereign states by date of formation: Sortable list

 In this list, "date of last subordination" refers to the last date of control by an external government.
 The list takes into account the existence of states (and their predecessor states) in an independent and continuous manner, ignoring historical periods in which states existed in the territories of the current states that were extinguished through conquest and annexation.
 Periods of colonial rule are also not counted.
 Foreign military occupations are included when the occupying nation does not have the objective of annexation or when a government in exile exists.

-The list shows large groupings associated with the dates of independence from decolonization (e.g., 41 current states gained control of sovereignty from the United Kingdom and France between 1956 and 1966) or dissolution of a political union (e.g., 18 current states gained control of sovereignty from the Soviet Union and Yugoslavia between 1990 and 1992).
+The list shows large groupings associated with the dates of independence from decolonization (e.g., 41 current states gained control of sovereignty from the United Kingdom and France between 1956 and 1966) or dissolution of a political union (e.g., 21 current states gained control of sovereignty from the Soviet Union, Czechoslovakia and Yugoslavia between 1990 and 2008).
 In other cases, a sovereign state submitted to foreign military occupation or political subjugation for a period of time and later regained its independence (e.g., 6 current states gained control of sovereignty from Nazi Germany between 1944 and 1945).

 Dates refer to de facto rule or occupation of the major territory, whether or not legitimized by international recognition.

-In a union such as Czechoslovakia, Poland-Lithuania, the Soviet Union, or the Kalmar Union, one of the constituents can be considered the dominant power – generally where the seat of government was located.
-The United Kingdom is a particularly complicated case.
-If England is viewed as the dominant member, then history can be traced from Roman conquest, Saxon invasions, 10th-century unification, and the 1066 Norman Conquest before the union of England and Scotland in 1707.
-However, if viewed from a Scottish perspective, an unbroken history of sovereignty can be traced from unification in 843 through the 1707 union with England (with a brief annexation by England from 1657 to 1660).
-Some Scots view the 1707 union as a ceding of sovereignty to England.
+In a defunct union such as Czechoslovakia, Yugoslavia, Poland-Lithuania, the Soviet Union, or the Kalmar Union, one of the successor constituents can be considered the dominant power – generally where the seat of government was located.
+In an existent union like the United Kingdom, Spain, or Belgium, the state's collective history begins with the formation of the union, while the histories of its constituents (Scotland, Catalonia, Flanders, etc.) are considered separate prior to unification.

 There are cases where a state is completely extinguished or abolished without having any successor states.
 Cases like this occur when, for example, one state is annexed or conquered by another and ceases to exist even in nominal form (i.e., not even a "government in exile" is established).
 The most recent case in human history is the German Democratic Republic (East Germany or GDR), which was completely abolished after the German reunification in 1990.
 Modern Germany is a reunification of the GDR into the Federal Republic of Germany, not a GDR successor state.